delaossa/ptools/README.md

-# PTOOLS viewer
+# PTOOLS

 ## Overview

 PTOOLS is a software package written in C++ that allows for a direct handling, analysis and plotting of the output data from Osiris and HiPACE simulations.
 In addition to the standard C++ libraries, PTOOLS uses [HDF5](http://www.hdfgroup.org/HDF5) to read data files and [ROOT](https://root.cern.ch) for data analysis and plotting.

 ## Installation